 Secondly, check for statistical facts

-that was originally your numbers and not generally available over the Internet.
+That was originally your numbers and not generally available over the Internet.
 It can usually be detected in the cases of primarily researched work.
 If any website, other than your own starts showing in the search engine pages, check it thoroughly.
 You should check if the use of content was legal, which means if you were given proper credit for being the original author of the work or not.
 And yes, this was you also get to know if your content is indexed by Google as yet or not.
 You might have to wait for a few days in order for it to be indexed and another few days, in order for it to reach people who might copy it.

 Search Engines like Google

-and Yahoo definitely has limitations when detecting plagiarism.
+Yahoo definitely has limitations when detecting plagiarism.
 They are most likely to not show results from profile information or other content being displayed on the social networking website.
 No wonder there’s a huge amount of content being ditto copied and pasted without reference.
 It is shared with millions without any of them knowing where did the content originally come from.

-Anyhow, as mentioned earlier if the information is being shared for the public good, it can be spared in the name of fair use, since no wrong intention was involved nor was the image of the copier being the author of the content is communicated in any way.
+Anyhow, as mentioned earlier if the information is being shared for the public good, it can be spared in the name of fair use, since no wrong intention was involved nor was the image of the copier is the author of the content is communicated in any way.